 The costs structures presented in Annex 27 are built on fixed distances of the road and main legs for the three transport types, and allow to derive additional insights with a higher level of comparability.
-For example, the cost structure for a "standardised" 600 km door-to-door intermodal transport (with 75 km per each road leg) of a 40'-container loaded with a gantry crane shows that short sea/road is the cheapest combined transport mode overall and has the lowest costs over the main leg of the transport.
+For example, the cost structure for a "standardised" 600 km door-to-door intermodal transport (with 75 km per each road leg)380 of a 40'-container loaded with a gantry crane shows that short sea/road is the cheapest combined transport mode overall and has the lowest costs over the main leg of the transport.
 Inland waterway transport features the highest total cost because of high transshipment cost.
-Rail/road operations have the highest costs for the main leg, but fall in the middle of the three modes for the total transport cost.
+Rail/road operations have the highest costs.